David Peach: Southampton

-Swindon and Orient
+Swindon and Leyton Orient

 He was transferred to Swindon Town for £150,000 (then Swindon's record signing) in March 1980.
-Signed by Bobby Smith to replace Town legend John Trollope, circumstances were against Peach from the very moment he joined the club; his time at Swindon had the worst possible start - his debut coming in 6–2 defeat at Millwall.
-That defeat, along with the size of the transfer fee, got Peach off to a terrible start with the fans - and he was never a popular player throughout his whole Town career.
+Signed by Bobby Smith to replace Town legend John Trollope, circumstances were against Peach from the very moment he joined the club; his time at Swindon had the worst possible start – his debut coming in 6–2 defeat at Millwall.
+That defeat, along with the size of the transfer fee, got Peach off to a terrible start with the fans – and he was never a popular player throughout his whole Town career.

-By March 1982, Swindon were in financial difficulties and Peach was released to Orient on a free transfer to reduce the club's wage bill, after a disappointing period at the County Ground.
+By March 1982, Swindon were in financial difficulties and Peach was released to Leyton Orient on a free transfer to reduce the club's wage bill, after a disappointing period at the County Ground.

 In moving to Orient, he swapped a team heading for relegation to Division 4 for one heading for relegation from Division 2.
 While at Orient, he became the first player to have played on every Football League ground.

+International career

+He played several times for the England under-21 and 'B' teams.
+All eight of his under-21 caps were as an "overage player" whereby he was at least 26 in all those appearances Peach was in the England squad on their tour of South America in June 1977, although he never played.

 After football

 After retiring from league football, Peach turned out for several Hampshire non-league clubs, including a spell as player-manager at Wellworthy Athletic in Lymington and Lymington Town.
-Nowadays, he lives in the New Forest where he runs his own building business.
+Initially "attached" to a fish business in Lymington that failed, Peach started working as a labourer whilst acquiring skills necessary to move into site-management.
+Peach became assistant site-manager for A&B Homes in Southampton and later a site-manager with Miller Homes.
+He has worked as a contracts manager for Hazely Developments in Winchester whilst continuing to live in Milford-on-Sea.